QuantEcon/lecture-datascience.myst/README.md

 conda env create -f environment.yml
 ```

+This will install all packages required to edit and build the lectures.

-:warning: **Note**: Make sure you activate this environment whenever working on the lectures, by running `conda activate lecture-datascience`
+**Note**: Make sure you activate this environment whenever working on the lectures, by running `conda activate lecture-datascience`

 3. Try building the lectures